2025 Palm Springs fertility clinic bombing: Reactions

 Bartkus's 75-year-old father told The New York Times that he hadn't seen his son since he left to live with his mother in Twentynine Palms in 2013.
 He said he was shocked when a relative told him that his son was implicated in the bombing.
-He described his son as a "good-hearted" young man who worked monitoring special-needs children on school buses, and was also a "computer whiz" who built his own computers as early as the age of 9.
-He also described him as always "impressionable" and had often allowed himself to be "drawn in by friends who got him into trouble," mentioning a time when one of Bartkus's friends, whose parents owned a demolition yard, talked him into smashing cars there.
+He described his son as a "good-hearted" young man who monitored special-needs children on school buses and as a "computer whiz" who built his own computers as early as age nine.
+He also described him as "impressionable" and noted that he often allowed himself to be "drawn in by friends who got him into trouble", mentioning a time when one of Bartkus's friends talked him into smashing cars at a demolition yard.

 Brian Levin, founder of the Center for the Study of Hate and Extremism and professor emeritus at Cal State San Bernardino, opined that Bartkus appeared to be "part of a growing group of radicalized lone wolves influenced by dark websites", stating that they've seen mostly young men, including some related to past childhood incidents and a handful related to the rise of misandry, acting out "grievances as part of a broad movement sometimes or obscure ones towards an anti-life movement".

 California Governor Gavin Newsom said he and his wife were "keeping everyone affected in [their] hearts".

 Reddit banned its r/efilism subreddit, a community which had over 10,000 members, for violating its rules against inciting violence.
 Bartkus had directly mentioned several Reddit communities, including r/efilism, in his writings.